MohammadTYounis/JEA-JOBS/readme.md

 The purpose of this repository is to provide a source of a real website that's using the Laravel PHP Framework and implements good design patterns for its architecture.

-The features of [Laravel-Tricks](http://www.laravel-tricks.com) are:
+The features of [JEA-JOBS](http://www.jea.org.jo/jeajobs.org.jo/public/) are:

 - Multi User platform that enables registered users to post short excerpts of code and descriptions to go along with the code.
 - Sorting and search.
-- Categories and tags for each user submitted entry.
+- Jobs and Details for each user submitted entry.
 - OAuth 2 Github Registration and Login using [OAuth 2 client from PHP League](https://github.com/thephpleague/oauth2-client).
 - Disqus integration for commenting.
 - Customized [Bootstrap](http://getbootstrap.com) theme.